Rebecca Cook

 About me

-Our therapeutic relationship is at the heart of my work and I am passionate about creating a connection built on trust and acceptance, helping you to make sense of the ways in which events and relationships throughout your life might have affected how you think, feel and behave today.
+Our therapeutic relationship is at the heart of my work and I am passionate about creating a connection built on trust and collaboration.
+Together, we will explore what feels most important to you: making sense of current challenges and finding new perspectives that support healing and growth.

 Training, qualifications & experience